 Learn to Group Ride

-- How do I gear going up hills?
+How do I choose the gears to ride smoothly going up hills?

 You will learn the etiquette of group riding while improving your confidence riding in a group.
 Each week will focus on a new skill.
 This is a clinic/teaching type ride NOT for speed or distance.
 You will learn,